 Cherokee Rose hybridizes freely with other members of the Rosa genus.
 Hybrid Laevigata, Shrub Rose 'Ramona' is a dark pink/medium red cultivar.
 Rosa 'Anenome' blooms in pale pink.

-Prune the Cherokee Rose shrub as needed to maintain the desired height.
+Prune the Cherokee Rose shrub as needed to maintain the desired height and increase airflow, which helps keep the plant healthy.
 After the flowers are done blooming and the hips are dry, begin pruning.
 Wear leather gardening gloves to protect your hands from sharp thorns.
 Hold each branch and prune it with long tongs.
 Use pruning shears to snip the branch in the other hand.
 Cut off the sides first to fit the trellis or fence, then trim the top horizontally.

 Propagating Cherokee Roses